FAIRmat-NFDI/nomad-docs/docs/howto/oasis/update.md

 - minor version might introduce new features that are only available after certain actions [migration steps](#migration-steps).

-A road-map for major features can be found on our homepage [here](https://nomad-lab.eu/nomad-lab/features.html){:target="_blank" rel="noopener"}.
-You'll find a detailed change log in the source code [here](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR/-/blob/develop/CHANGELOG.md){:target="_blank" rel="noopener"}.
+A road-map for major features can be found on the [nomad-lab homepage](https://nomad-lab.eu/nomad-lab/features.html){:target="_blank" rel="noopener"}.
+You'll find a detailed change log in the source code on [nomad-FAIR > CHANGELOG](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR/-/blob/develop/CHANGELOG.md){:target="_blank" rel="noopener"}.

 ## Configuration versions